sjciasullo/javaCL_chess/README.md

             - canMoveToLocation(String[] board, int[] location)
                 - checks if a piece can move to a specific location
                 - ~~does this return string of piece if occupied?~~ no, returns boolean, obviously, so will have to check in moveFunction after canMove... is called
+                - ~~possibly may have to use int returns so that we can return the reverse for moving?~~
+                    - this is solved by changing command structure to "position to position" and this also supports using hashmap<position, piece>
             - stubbed canCheck(int[] location)
                 - potential / check helper
+            - stubbed scan()
+                - may need to use a scan for checking purposes
         - GameState
             - Piece[] white, black
-                - may change this and make class to hold team and checkers
+                - may change this and make class Team to hold team and checkers
+                    - this method may be more difficult to delete members from team
+                    - maybe it is a hashmap with pieceName, array of pieces second
+                    - maybe it is a hashmap by position, then I can just delete by position in constant time
                 - could create in order, but want to maintain kings position so should be 0...
                 - teams are created in construction
                 - no get, set managed within class